understanding-astro/understanding-astro-book/ch6.md

 </html>
 ```

-An important fact to note here is that Astro initiates the async fetches in parallel when there are sibling async components in the component tree.
+An important fact to note here is that Astro initiates the async fetches in parallel when sibling async components are in the component tree.

 So in our example, `Block #1` through `Block #5` start fetching data in parallel and don’t block one another.